Herve-2476/variable-data_for_Scribus/README.md

 Syntax : `object_SLA.place(element,attribute=attribute_value,tag=[{attribute_name_of_tag:attribute_value,},],)`

-- place the element on the generated file
+- place the element on the generated file.
-- element : the object name or the object itself
+- element : the object name or the object itself.
-- attribute : it's an attribute of the tag PAGEOBJECT
+- attribute : it's an attribute of the tag PAGEOBJECT.
 - tag : it's a child tag of PAGEOBJECT tag.
-The value is a list of dictionnary because we can have the same tag several times
+The value is a list of dictionnary (see how the sla file is built).

 ## - get()